geoman-io/leaflet-geoman/README.md

 In the name "leaflet.pm" the "pm" stands for Polygon Management.
 At the time, this plugin only supported polygons.
-Now you can edit Markers, Polylines, Polygons, Circles, Rectangles, LayerGroups, GeoJSON and more are coming.
+Now you can edit Markers, Polylines, Polygons, Circles, Rectangles, LayerGroups, GeoJSON, MultiPolygons, MultiPolylines and more are coming.

 ## [Demo (click here)](https://leafletpm.now.sh)